• Main Menu

 • Be specific—do not use ‘ibid.’ and similar.

-• Be specific—cite page numbers where possible, and always for quotations.
+• Be specific—cite page numbers where possible, and always for quotations (unless it is an online-only source).

-• In-text citations differ depending on whether you are referencing the author(s) or the work.
+• In-text citations differ depending on whether you are referring to the author(s) or the work.

 Articles